 Japan interactive railway map.
 Mainline, regional and freight rail network — filterable by speed, electrification, track gauge and line usage.

-Japan rail network drawn from OpenStreetMap data, covering mainline railways, regional lines, commuter rail and freight corridors.
+Japan rail network drawn from data mapped by OpenStreetMap contributors, covering mainline railways, regional lines, commuter rail and freight corridors.
 Lines are colour-coded by rail type and filterable by maximum permitted speed, electrification system, track gauge and line usage.
 The map reveals the layered structure of the network: high-speed intercity spines, slower regional connectors, freight-only branches serving ports and industrial zones, and heritage lines preserved for tourism.
 Switch between filter modes to view the same railway infrastructure through a different lens — the same line that appears as a passenger main line in usage mode will show its permitted speed and electrification system in the other views.

-Japan has 136,616 mapped railway segments including 1,204 tram lines, 3,644 metro segments, 1,124 light rail segments and 1,015 narrow gauge segments. — one of the world's most extensive rail networks.
+Japan has 136,660 mapped railway segments including 1,206 tram lines, 3,644 metro segments, 1,124 light rail segments and 1,015 narrow gauge segments. — one of the world's most extensive rail networks.